 - Defied: ...only to turn and rush old man Wong and beat the snot out of him.
 Or, one of them pulls a gun, forcing Wong to toss over his wallet.

 - Discussed: One mugger turns to the other as the third pulls out his pistol and whispers "Is that gonna make a difference?
 This guy looks like he might be Pai Mei.
 I think we should run."

 - Conversed: While watching an old kung fu movie within a movie, the hero's best friend rolls his eyes and counts how many times the Old Master has broken his hip by now.

-- Master Wong's age makes him a frail Glass Cannon; though he can defeat younger punks in a straight fight, any good blow is a Game-Breaking Injury and he can't outrun them in a straight chase.
+- Master Wong's age makes him a frail Glass Cannon; though he can defeat younger punks in a straight fight, any good blow is a Game-Breaking Injury and he can't outrun them if they try to chase him down.
 The youngsters resort to dirty tricks and sneak attacks to even the odds.

 - Master Wong is afraid of becoming soft in his old age, and constantly puts himself through Training from Hell.
 One way or another, he will be a fighter until the day his body breaks, but he runs a very real risk of breaking it himself!

 - Reconstructed: Master Wong makes up for the frailties of age with experience; he's seen all the tricks already, so he's good at seeing them coming, and years of experience make him better at fighting dirty or running smart rather than fast than most of his younger opponents.

 's main page.
 Don't be fooled into thinking its age makes it a pushover!